 An example of the unity of community purpose resulted in the decision by the Evening Standard not to progress their proposal for (in our view) a far too large / too long Festival of Culture in Russell Square, the historic and well used open space that lies at the heart of our important residential area.

-Following extensive research and analysis of crime statistics, we have been working with other local groups, such as the Bloomsbury Association, Marchmont Association and Friends of Argyle Square, to campaign for more police resources in the three wards of South Camden.
-This initiative is supported by Councillor Nadia Shah, Camden's Cabinet Member for Community Safety, other councillors and a large number of local groups.
+Following extensive research and analysis of crime statistics, we have been working with other local groups, such as the Bloomsbury Association, to campaign for more police resources in the three wards of South Camden.
 The pressure seems to have resulted in additional police resources being allocated to Bloomsbury and Holborn & Covent Garden wards.

 A Voice for Residents

-BRAG is a member of several Community Liaison Groups, which have been set up to ensure residents have a voice during the construction of large developments in the Kings Cross / Bloomsbury / Holborn area.
+BRAG is a member of several Community Liaison Groups and Construction Working Groups which have been set up to ensure residents have a voice during the construction of large developments in south Camden.

 When requested, we support residents who are objecting to planning applications that will impact negatively on residential amenity.